kexa-io/Kexa/documentation/README.md

     "gcp": [
       {
         "name": "Project B",
-        "prefix": "GCPPROJECTB-", #(if not specify it would have been: '0-') "description": "First subscription (0) : Project B subscription", "rules": [
+        "prefix": "GCPPROJECTB_", #(if not specify it would have been: '0') "description": "First subscription (0) : Project B subscription", "rules": [
           "Name of my rule",